droglenc/NCMTH107/modules/CE/ConfRegions_CE3.md

   <li>Calculate the confidence region values (i.e., x&#772;+Z<sup>*</sup>SE).</li>
   <li>Specifically interpret the confidence region with a complete sentence.</li>
 </ol>
 A reminder to use these steps will <strong>NOT</strong> be provided on future quizzes, but you should get in the habit of following them.
-See [here](../Explanations/Calc_CI_Z)) for a demonstration of the steps.
+See <a href="../Explanations/Calc_CI_Z.html">here</a> for a demonstration of the steps.
 </div>

 &nbsp;